phthom/HybridCloud/4-HelmICPLab.md

 ```

-### 6. View your image in the console
+### 5. View your image in the console

-Open a browser to https://ipaddress:8443.
+Open a browser to https://<ipaddress>:8443

 Change the *ipaddress* depending on you hosts file.
 Create a security exception in your browser for this location and if necessary, click on the `Advanced` link and follow the prompts.
-Log in as user `admin` with password `admin1!`.
+Log in as user `admin` with password given by the instructor.

 View your image using `Menu > Container Images`

 ![image list](images/imagelist.png)

-### 7. Run your first deployment
+### 6. Run your first deployment

 Use your image to create a kubernetes deployment with the following command.